SolidWallOfCode/solidwallofcode.github.io/_sources/notes/hash-table.en.rst.txt

 following standard STL use patterns.

 The ability to select the key is valuable for performance as well because :code:`IntrusiveHashMap` takes care to never default construct a key, but only initialize them.
-This means the type used by the container may be a reference or pointer to the actual key.
-For example, if the key is a :code:`std::string` then the key used for the container can be :code:`const std::string &` or even a :code:`std::string_view`, with the result that searching the container does not require instantiating a :code:`std::string` and the attendant memory management.
+In addition the comparison operator is under the control of the template parameters.
+This means the type used by the container for search may be a reference or pointer to the actual key.
+This allows the type in the object to own its memory while not imposing that requirement on the search key.
+For example, if the key is a :code:`std::string` then the key used for searching can be :code:`const std::string &` or even a :code:`std::string_view`, with the result that searching the container does not require instantiating a :code:`std::string` and the attendant memory management.
+For an STL container, searching requires creating a instance of key type and therefore also any memory allocation that construction requires.
 There have been attempts to work around this by using STL containers and making the key a reference or even a :code:`std::string_view` in to the object but these have failed with obscure memory corruption issues.
 At present this is not a viable option.
+Additionally, it can appear that lookups can be done on an STL container using such a reference, but type coercion will cause the creation of the key transparently.
+This is a big deal for |TS| because in many cases the source key is a string that is embedded in other memory (e.g., the name of a field in an HTTP header).

 Selecting the key also enabled the multi-index capability in that each index can select a different key.